23rd Division (South Vietnam): 1975

 Local Route 487 twisted through the forested highlands or southwestern Phu Bon Province between Cheo Reo, the capital and Buon Blech, where it joined National Route 14 about 60 km north of Ban Me Thuot.
 At this junction the PAVN on 8 March, struck the first direct blow of Campaign 275.
 Elements of the 9th Regiment, 320th Division, attacked the subsector headquarters and the 23rd Reconnaissance Company forcing a withdrawal.
 Meanwhile, the 45th Regiment on Route 14 near Thuan Man reported contact with PAVN infantry.
 The fighting continued through the day, but Route 14 was permanently blocked by the 9th Regiment.
 On 9 March, the PAVN 10th Division launched simultaneous attacks throughout Quang Duc Province.
 The assault against the Rangers at Kien Duc was repulsed, and the Quang Duc RF/PF at Duc Lap also held their positions, but south of Duc Lap, at the Đăk Song District crossroads, heavy artillery bombardment and infantry assaults drove the 2nd Battalion, 53rd Regiment, from its defenses and by noon it was overrun.

-General Phú was now convinced that Dar1ac was the main battlefield and his forces there needed immediate reinforcement.
+Phú was now convinced that Darlac was the main battlefield and his forces there needed immediate reinforcement.
 He asked the JGS for an additional Ranger group but was turned down; the JGS had few reserves and threats elsewhere were mounting.
-Failing to acquire additional combat power from outside the region, General Phú pulled the 72nd and 96th Ranger Battalions, 21st Ranger Group, from the Chu Pao Pass and Kontum and flew them to Buôn Hồ; once there they boarded trucks for the 35 km ride to Ban Me Thuot.
+Failing to acquire additional combat power from outside the region, Phú pulled the 72nd and 96th Ranger Battalions, 21st Ranger Group, from the Chu Pao Pass and Kontum and flew them to Buôn Hồ; once there they boarded trucks for the 35 km ride to Ban Me Thuot.
 He also ordered the 45th Reconnaissance Company at Ban Don to return to Ban Me Thuot.